 - 700-005 UCCS Computer Security Policy

 When you browse through available wireless networks on a device, whether it is a laptop, tablet, or smartphone, you are generally presented with a list of network names.
-Two different networks are present everywhere on the UCCS campus, each providing a different level of service.
-The names of these networks are UCCS-Guest and UCCS-Wireless.
+Two different wireless networks are present everywhere on the UCCS campus, each providing a different level of service.
+The names of these networks are UCCS-Wireless and UCCS-Guest.

 UCCS-Wireless is the general-purpose, full-access, secure network intended to be used by all students, faculty, and staff.
 This network uses WPA2 Enterprise encryption to ensure security.
 This network provides full access to the Internet.

-If this is the first time you are accessing the UCCS-Wireless network, your first attempt to access a web page may be rerouted to our Network Access Control (NAC) page, depending on which type of device you are using to connect.
+If this is the first time you are accessing the UCCS-Wireless network on a specific device, your first attempt to access a web page may be rerouted to our Network Access Control (NAC) page, depending on which type of device you are using to connect.
 At this point, you can make a choice between being granted Full Access or Limited Access.
 In order to be granted Full Access, we require users of this network to install a lightweight client known as SafeConnect in order to be allowed full access.
 SafeConnect itself does not enforce any policies on your device, but rather checks to make sure that your operating system is up-to-date, and that you have some form of anti-virus and anti-spyware program installed.
 A full list of NAC requirements can be found on the NAC requirements page.
 The process of downloading and installing the SafeConnect program typically takes under a minute.
 Once SafeConnect is installed, you will either be granted full access, or you will be directed to instructions explaining how to update your computer to be in full compliance.
 Additionally, after SafeConnect is installed, you should not need to visit the Network Access Control page again.
-From this point, you should have full access to the Internet.
-After SafeConnect have been installed for the first time, you should immediately have access to the network as soon as you connect to UCCS-Wireless from this point forward (ie... you don't have to install the SafeConnect client every time you try to connect to UCCS-Wireless.
+From this point on, you should have full access to the Internet.
+After SafeConnect has been installed for the first time, you should immediately have access to the network as soon as you connect to UCCS-Wireless from this point forward (ie... you don't have to install the SafeConnect client every time you try to connect to UCCS-Wireless.
 That is, unless you have uninstalled the client).